shayanderson/notify-mem/README.md

 ## Usage

-Example usage that monitors memory usage by checking every 2 seconds, sends a notification when memory usage is above 80% and will not send another notification until after 10 seconds.
+Example usage that monitors memory usage by checking every 2 seconds, sends a notification when memory usage is above 80% and will not resend another notification until after 10 seconds.

 ```bash
 notifymem -threshold 80 -delay 10 -interval 2